 Family Resorts in Texas that are Perfect Vacation Destinations

 Covering over 267,000 square miles from the Great Plains to the beaches of the Gulf Coast, “The Lone Star State” is huge and full of attractions and has plenty of things to see and do.
 However, sometimes the best vacation involves taking things at a slower pace and allowing yourself to be pampered without having to travel great distances to take part in activities.
-And that is why you check into one of these kid friendly resorts, that are a vacation destinations where everything you want right at your doorstep.
+And that is why you check into one of these kid-friendly resorts, which are vacation destinations where everything you want is right at your doorstep.